 • Your service is terminated but a grievance procedure has resulted in reinstatement.

-As a member, you will receive orientation and training, housing, a living stipend, mileage allowances, health care benefits, and an education award of $5,775 from the National Service Trust (CNCS) upon successful and satisfactory completion of the program.
+Benefits: As a member, you will receive orientation and training, housing, a living stipend, health care benefits, and an education award of $5,920 from the National Service Trust (CNCS) upon successful and satisfactory completion of the program.
 Uniforms provided.
 Childcare assistance if eligible.
 Utilities/internet/cable included with housing.
 Housing is furnished and household items like toilet paper, paper towels, cookware provided for use during service term.

 • Must be 18 years or older

 • Be a United States citizen, a national, or a legal permanent resident

 • Must have two years of college, work or volunteer experience

 • Ability to perform demanding physical labor both in and outdoors in various weather conditions

 • Demonstrated commitment to community service and/or environmental service

 • Willingness to live in communal living situation